OpenAPITools/openapi-generator/samples/client/petstore/csharp-refactor/OpenAPIClient/docs/PetApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new PetApi();
-            var petId = 789;  // long? | ID of pet that needs to be updated var name = name_example;  // string | Updated name of the pet (optional) var status = status_example;  // string | Updated status of the pet (optional)
+            var petId = 789;  // long | ID of pet that needs to be updated var name = name_example;  // string | Updated name of the pet (optional) var status = status_example;  // string | Updated status of the pet (optional)